irmaodejesus/FirebirdBck/CONTRIBUTING.md

 ## Acknowledgements

-We appreciate your contributions to improving [FirebirdBck]!
+We appreciate your contributions to improving FirebirdBck!